 But other than these, other colors with some hue undertones are also considered as Neutral colors.
-In fashion, some dark shades of red green and blue are considered neutrals.
+In fashion, some dark shades of red, green and blue like navy blue are considered neutrals.
 Metallic colors like gold, silver, copper, bronze are also considered neutral colors.

-Choosing the right Neutral Colour for you
+Choosing the right Neutral Color for you

 You can say that black, beige, tan, gold, cream, chocolate brown, etc are warm and white, grey, silver, navy, etc are somewhat cool.
 This is especially important in choosing complimenting accent colors to go with these colors.

 To portray power, capability, and charisma nothing like neutral colors.
 They are stylish and versatile; they can be mixed and matched with other vibrant colors for greater balance and interest.

 Neutral colors in fashion

-In fashion colors are very important.
-Even when you are using black and white there is a preference for colors.
-But the neutrals even when they are said to be without any color are very popular in fashion.
+In fashion, colors are very important.
+Even when you are using black and white, there is a preference for colors.
+But the neutrals, even when they are said to be without any color, are very popular in fashion.
 There is a reason why these are favourites out of ‘all’ colors – these are colors that can make anyone look rich, dignified and trustworthy.
 Need there be any more reason?

-Some commonly used neutral colors
+Some commonly used shades of neutral colors

 If you have a favourite neutral colour do mention in the comments below

 3. Oxford blue